 The WordPress WYSIWYG (What You See Is What You Get) editor is powered by TinyMCE, an Open Source application that integrates with the WordPress Content Management System.

-If you are looking for more functionality and options than what is currently provided by the default WordPress WYSIWYG editor, this step-by-step tutorial will show you how to add additional enhancements to your default WordPress WYSIWYG editor using WordPress plugins.
+If you are looking for more functionality and options than what is currently provided by the built-in WordPress WYSIWYG editor, this step-by-step tutorial will show you how to add additional enhancements to your default WordPress Visual editor using WordPress plugins.